Inspired To Teach

 Over the years, her research and writing focused on culturally responsive and effective teaching methods, and teaching educators in those methods.
 She received the Alumni Distinguished Professor Award in 1985 and Outstanding Faculty Teaching Award in 1994.

-Armento’s leadership helped the COE and GSU grow strategically in the field of education, said Paul Alberto, interim dean for the College of Education.
+Armento’s leadership helped the CEHD and GSU grow strategically in the field of education, said Paul Alberto, interim dean for the College of Education & Human Development.

 Since retiring from GSU in 2003, Armento has continued teaching, learning and giving back.
 Her volunteer work at Refugee Family Services earned her the 2011 Refugee Champion designation.
 She also mentors Ph.D. students at GSU.